 How Ip Man helped flip a rebellious younger Hongkonger right into a Wing Chun master

-“The principle of the use of softness to subdue energy is something that you can observe in existence.
-It’s a spirit you may use at paintings and in other factors,” Ip says.
+“The principle of using softness to subdue energy is something you can observe in existence.
+It’s a spirit you may use in paintings and other factors,” Ip says.
 “I experience that the pleasant college students are the ones from the mainland.
-They admire their instructors, and they may be so from the coronary heart.”
+They admire their instructors and may be so from the coronary heart.”

-The essence Ip expounds and his father – who is nearly synonymous with Wing Chun thanks to a series of biographical movies starring Donnie Yen Ji-dan – are captured inside the documentary The Legacy of Ving Tsun.
-Dr. Lee Ka-guy from Hong Kong Shue Yan University, who produced the forty-five-minute movie with HK$one hundred ten,000 (US$14,000) from The Lord Wilson Heritage Trust, reveals more magnificent historical nuggets: “When he changed into younger, Ip Chun become no longer interested in getting to know Wing Chun from his father.
+The essence Ip expounds, and his father – nearly synonymous with Wing Chun thanks to a series of biographical movies starring Donnie Yen Ji-dan – are captured in the documentary The Legacy of Ving Tsun.
+Dr. Lee Ka-guy from Hong Kong Shue Yan University, who produced the forty-five-minute movie with HK$one hundred ten,000 (US$14,000) from The Lord Wilson Heritage Trust, reveals more magnificent historical nuggets: “When he changed younger, Ip Chun became no longer interested in getting to know Wing Chun from his father.
 And Ip Man did now not pressure him.”

-Lee, from the college’s journalism and verbal exchange branch, spent four years on the documentary, primarily based on well-sized interviews with Ip Chun after shadowing him throughout classes in the city and on the mainland.
-Parts of the movie will be proven at the university this Saturday, even as complete screenings for the general public will take vicinity later this year.
+Lee, from the college’s journalism and verbal exchange branch, spent four years on the documentary, which is primarily based on well-sized interviews with Ip Chun after shadowing him throughout classes in the city and on the mainland.
+Parts of the movie will be shown at the university this Saturday, and complete screenings for the general public will take place later this year.

-Dr. Lee says that while it’s far well known that Bruce Lee learned Wing Chun from Ip Man and later advanced his very own fashion – Jeet Kune Do – it became Wong Shun-Leung, another master who was an apprentice of Ip Man, who spent the most time teaching Lee.
+Dr. Lee says that while it’s well known that Bruce Lee learned Wing Chun from Ip Man and later advanced his very own fashion—Jeet Kune Do—it was Wong Shun-Leung, another master who was an apprentice of Ip Man, who spent the most time teaching Lee.

 Abel Carl